Mele-Lab/2025_GTEx_Menopause/README.md

 - gencode.v39.annotation.bed: GENCODE annotation for genes.

 ### - 01.
 CNNs
-- CNN_training.py, CNN_predict.py: VGG19-based CNN models' code for histological tissue tiles (training and predicting).
+- CNN_training.py, CNN_predict.py: VGG19-based CNN models' code for histological tissue tiles, predicting pre- or post-menopausal status (training and predicting).
+- temp_scaling.py: same CNN script, but applying temperature scaling as calibration method to remove possible over estimation.
+-CNN_regression.py, predict_regression.py: VGG19-based CNN models' code for histological tissue tiles, but predicting ocntinuous age (training and predicting).
 - data_examples: uterus tiles for train, test, and external validation set + middle age.
 - You need a pretrained VGG-19 model to run this.

 ### - 02.
-LIME (Local Interpretable Model-Agnostic Explanations)
-- LIME.py: adaptation of LIME code to our purpose: identify tile areas that contribute to each classification category using our CNN models.
-LIME article available at: https://arxiv.org/abs/1606.05386.
+Grad-CAM (Gradient-weighted Class Activation Mapping)
+- Grad_CAM_absval.py/GradCAM_noabsval.py/GradCAM_threshol.py: different scripts to run GradCAM.
+Grad-CAM article available at: https://arxiv.org/abs/1610.02391.
+- view_model.py : useful to get specifications of the CNN model to adapt each method to the CNN architecture.
-- GTEX-11P81-2125_126.png: example of a vagina tile to run the code and perform the interpretation.
+- Vagina_example.png: example of a vagina tile with GradCAM heatmap over it.
-- GTEX-11P81-2125_126image_lime.pdf: output example.

 ### - 03.
 Tissue segmentation
 - tissue_segmentation.m: MATLAB code used for manually segmenting female reproductive organs into their constituent tissues, and then using them for KNN and later segmentation for all the WSIs.
 MATLAB version R2024b, https://es.mathworks.com/help/install/ug/install-products-with-internet-connection.html.